-Measurement data must be provided in a CSV (comma separated values) compatible with the IESO's meter data collection application.
+Measurement data must be provided in a CSV (comma separated values) compatible with the IESO's meter data collection application33.
 The CSV file shall contain two channels of 5 minute engineering unit values.
 The unit of measurement is kWh delivered (withdrawn from the grid) for channel 1 and kWh received (injected into the grid) for channel 2.
 The CSV file shall adhere to the following format corresponding to each column name:

-- Date: "YYYY/MM/DD"

-- Time: "HH:MM"

-- Ch1: Numeric "##.###" in kWh up to three decimal places
+- Date: "YYYY/MM/DD" - Time: "HH:MM" - Ch1: Numeric "##.###" in kWh up to three decimal places - Ch2: Numeric "###.###" in kWh up to three decimal places